reTHINK-project/dev-catalogue/README.md

 To run the catalogue broker, you simply have to run the generated jar.

 **Please note:
-The Catalogue Browker now uses https for everything. if not configured with the options mentioned below, it runs on port 80 for http, and 443 for https.
+The Catalogue Broker now uses https for everything.
+If not configured with the options mentioned below, it runs on port 80 for http, and 443 for https.
 Usually you are only permitted to use those ports when running the jar with sudo.
-If testing in a browser, please also make sure your browser accepts self-signed certificates for it.**
+If testing in a browser, please also make sure your browser accepts the provided self-signed certificates.**

 Synopsis: